 But without knowing it, you’re lost in another reverie; in a world of half-forgotten names, indistinct faces, and places so familiar yet, oddly, different.
 Your journey takes you to worlds long-forgotten, realms yet undiscovered, and companions only half remembered.
 And the hour passes before you slowly wake, yawn, stretch and see that you need to light the lamp before you return to the welcome world of recto and verso.

-Those dreams, those musings, those reveries – these are the joys and pleasures of the quiet corner…
+These dreams, these musings, these reveries – the joys and pleasures of the quiet corner…